Are you overwhelmed by all the hiking shoes on the market? I can help you narrow your choices down to the best hiking shoes for men and women.

 Main Benefits:

-Like Salomon's X Ultra 5 above, La Sportiva's Spire GTX is a hiking shoe that's both study and agile.
-It's not cheap.
-But that's because it's packed with premium features for tackling alpine terrrain, including Vibram outsoles and GORE-TEX Surround —the most breathable GORE-TEX system in hiking shoes.
-I especially like this hiking shoe for hard hikes on rocky terrain.
-If the Spire fits you, it's one of the best hiking shoes for men and women who want premium quality to tackle for mountainous terrain.
+La Sportiva's Spire GTX has more backbone than most of the hiking shoes on this list while maintaining an athletic feel.
+That mix of stability and agility stands out, along with its outstanding traction on rocks.
+In addition to those Vibram outsoles, the Spire also features GORE-TEX Surround —the most breathable GORE-TEX system in hiking shoes.
+I especially like this relatively stiff hiking shoe for hard hikes on rocky terrain.
+It's probably too much shoe for the occasional day hiker.
+But if the Spire fits you, it's one of the best hiking shoes for men and women who mostly tackle mountain trails.

 For more, see my full Spire GTX review